spectr-e/-pesapal-arbitrary-precision-calculator/README.md

 # The PesaPal Arbitrary Precision Integer Calculator Program

-This program allows you to perform arithmetic operations (addition, subtraction, multiplication, division, modulo, exponentiation, and factorial) on arbitrarily large numbers using arrays of digits.
+This program allows you to perform arithmetic operations (addition, subtraction, multiplication, division, modulo and exponentiation) on arbitrarily large numbers using arrays of digits.
 It features a REPL (Read-Eval-Print Loop) interface where you can interactively enter expressions and see results.

-This solution has been implemented by [Josiah Nganga](https://linkedin.com/in/kamaujosia).
-Feel free to reach out to me if you have any questions via [my portfolio](https://josiah.vercel.app)

-This program allows you to perform arithmetic operations (addition, subtraction, multiplication, division, modulo, exponentiation, and factorial) on arbitrarily large numbers using arrays of digits.
-It features a REPL (Read-Eval-Print Loop) interface where you can interactively enter expressions and see results.

-This solution has been implemented by [Josiah Nganga](https://linkedin.com/in/kamaujosia).
-Feel free to reach out to me if you have any questions via [my portfolio](https://josiah.vercel.app)
+This solution has been implemented by [Josiah Nganga](https://josiah.vercel.app).
+Feel free to reach out to me if you have any questions via [Josiah Nganga on LinkedIn](https://linkedin.com/in/kamaujosia).

 # Table of Contents